fizban99/RRunner/README.rst

 * Only the default R installation is required.
 No additional components are required to interact with R, although RStudio is recommended for the development of your scripts.
 * The R Console is used transparently to launch the R scripts, so all output messages are displayed on it.
 Some antivirus prevent running external files from within Excel.
 By pre-launching the R Console manually, we can avoid a false positive alert.
 * The ranges are sent and retrieved to R through temporary Excel files that you can use while you develop your scripts, independently of the original Excel.
 This means that you can develop and debug your scripts in R Studio and finally integrate them with Excel.
-* Generate Static plots in R and import them in Excel
+* Static plots can be generetad in R and then displayed in Excel
 * Sample programs demonstrating the different functions